nextcloud/documentation/user_manual/files/access_webdav.rst

 .. note:: Though not recommended, you can also mount the ownCloud server
      using HTTP, leaving the connection unencrypted.
-If you plan to use HTTP connections on devices while in public place, we strongly recommend using a VPN tunnel to provide the necessary security.
+If you plan to use HTTP connections on devices while in a public place, we strongly recommend using a VPN tunnel to provide the necessary security.

 An alternative command syntax is::

   net use Z: \\example.org@ssl\owncloud\remote.php\webdav /user:youruser
   yourpassword

-You can also mount your ownCloud via HTTP, leaving the connection unencrypted.

 Mapping Drives With Windows Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~